MrKumaPants/chronogg-exercise/README.md

 ### Error Messages

 The graphql-shield library currently swallows error messages.
-This is by design from a security standpoint.
+This is by design for security purposes.
 However, graphql-shield allows you to create and pass through error messages.

 ### Logging